 We are involved in various stages of investigation and cleanup related to remediation of various environmental sites.
 We accrued all appropriate costs we expect to incur in connection therewith.
 Due to the complexity of environmental laws and regulations, the varying costs and effectiveness of alternative cleanup methods and technologies, the uncertainty of insurance coverage and the unresolved extent of our responsibility, it is difficult to determine the ultimate outcome of these matters.
 However, in the opinion of management, we do not expect any additional liability to have a material effect on our financial position, results of operations or liquidity.
 Additional information regarding the effect of compliance with environmental protection requirements and the resolution of environmental claims against us and our operations can be found in "Environmental Regulation" within Item 1, Item 1A.
-"Risk Factors," "Commitments and Contingencies" within Item 8 of this Form 10-K.
+"Risk Factors," "Commitments and Contingencies" within Item 7 and "Note 11: Commitments and Contingencies" within Item 8 of this Form 10-K.